-Economic and governmental difficulties resulted in a much-needed re-equipment programme was performed really slowly.
+Economic and governmental difficulties resulted in a much-needed re-equipment program was performed really slowly.
 By 1914 the Italian Army had still not replaced material lost in Libya, however between August 1914 and May 1915 things went more rapidly with background of warfare towards the north; there was a spectacular decrease in squandering of resources, and a major boost in the amount of junior officers.
 The military seemed to be assisted by the phenomenon of ‘volontarismo’, which demonstrated the popular feeling.

 The sole exclusions to this system of combining and switching recruits were the Alpini, enrolled from the Alpine areas of northern Italy in which they continued to be based.

 Within the recruitment plan of 1907, all able-bodied men were chargeable for call-up in 3 classes between the ages of Nineteen and Thirty eight years.
-The first class spent 2 years with the colours, 6 in the reserve, 4 in the Mobile Militia, and 7 in the Territorial Militia.
-The 2nd class spent 6 months with the colours, 7 and 1 / 2 years in the reserve, and the same periods in the militia as class one.
+The first class spent 2 years with the colors, 6 in the reserve, 4 in the Mobile Militia, and 7 in the Territorial Militia.
+The 2nd class spent 6 months with the colors, 7 and 1 / 2 years in the reserve, and the same periods in the militia as class one.
 The 3rd class spent all 19 years in the Territorial Militia, however gotten simply no valuable exercise.

 The truth is, nevertheless, simply a fraction of those suitable actually served in the army; e.g. in 1911 lower than 25 per cent of those chargeable for military service were in fact called up for exercise.
-Consequently the ‘active army’ consisted of regular officers – always lower than needed – in addition class 1 recruits.
+Consequently, the ‘active army’ consisted of regular officers – always lower than needed – in addition class 1 recruits.
 To make situations even worse, the recruits were expected to review in November annually, on the other hand real military service was postponed until the subsequent March.
-Because the difference wasn’t, in reality, filled up with by class 2 soldiers under training, there was basically simply no army in being throughout the winter season.
+Because the difference wasn’t, in reality, filled up with class 2 soldiers under training, there was basically simply no army in being throughout the winter season.
 Even in summer several units had below 10 % of their nominal strength.

-Difficulties were worsened by a severe lack of NCOs, who were typically drawn from Italy’s tiny literate lower middle class.
+Difficulties were worsened by a severe lack of NCO’s, who were typically drawn from Italy’s tiny literate lower middle class.
 In spite of this, the army did accomplish significant improvements during the instant prelude to World War One.

-By May 1915 the Chief of the General Staff, General Cadorna, had mobilised 23,039 officers, 852,217 other ranks and 9,163 civilians.
+By May 1915 the Chief of the General Staff, General Cadorna, had mobilized 23,039 officers, 852,217 other ranks and 9,163 civilians.
 King Vittorio-Emanuele was nominally commander-in-chief and spent the war behind the front, nevertheless General Cadorna in fact worked out control as the king mediated between his chief of staff and the government in Rome.

 Italy joined the war with Twelve army corps inside Italy, each with 2 active infantry divisions.